lenincompres/DOM.js/README.md

 });
 ```

-Selector Notes:
-- Nested selectors are assumed as immediate children in the hierarchy of the DOM.
-- Usea a leading underscore (\_) to affect any child under the element, not just immediate ones.
-- Two leading underscore means any child of this class under the heirarchy.
+Nested selectors are assumed as immediate children in the hierarchy of the DOM.
+Use a leading underscore (\_) to affect any child under the element, not just immediate ones.
+Two leading underscore means any child of this class under the heirarchy.

 ```javascript
 mainArea.css({